Kikingodoy/Kikingodoy/readme.md

 # Aaron Godoy
+**Independent AI Researcher*
-**Independent AI Researcher | Dual-Enrollment Scholar** **West Sacramento, Ca** **aaron.godoy.research@gmail.com**
+**West Sacramento, Ca**
+**aaron.godoy.research@gmail.com**

 # The Problem in One Sentence
 LLMs don't read.
 They pattern-match.
-Feed a model a new book, and it ignores the text--defaulting to quotes it memorized during training.
+Feed a model a new book, and it ignores the text - defaulting to quotes it memorized during training.
 This isn't "reasoning."
 It's stubborn statistical parroting.

 ### Why LLMs Don't Read | The Stubbornness Problem